rundle-research-group/TsunamiSquares-xx/README.md

 time 							Initial time

-output_num_digits_for_percent 	Float precision for output
+output\_num\_digits\_for\_percent 	Float precision for output

+flatten_bool					Whether to flatten the seafloor before running, for testing purposes

 flat_depth 						Used when flattening the bathymetry to a constant depth for testing purposes (negative for below sea level)

-flatten_bool					Whether to flatten the seafloor before running, for testing purposes
+bump_bool						Whether to use bump instead deformation file, for testing purposes

 bump_height 					Used when testing, produces small initial seafloor displacement

-bump_bool						Whether to use bump instead deformation file, for testing purposes

-frac_threshold					Fraction threshhold for considering square overlap during redistribution of water